Using yaeos

 end program

-And then it’s all set, now we’ve set the model variable to use in our calculations
+And then it’s all set, now we’ve set the model variable to use in our calculations.
+The parameter pr is the precision used by yaeos, with real64 as its value.

 Calculating thermodynamic properties